Model relationships in Power BI Desktop

 If a data refresh operation attempts to load duplicate values into a "one" side column, the entire data refresh will fail.

 The four options, together with their shorthand notations, are described in the following bulleted list:

 - One-to-one (1:1)

 - Many-to-many (*:*)

-When you create a relationship in Power BI Desktop, the designer will automatically detect and set the cardinality type.
-The designer queries the model to know which columns contain unique values.
-For Import models, it uses internal storage statistics; for DirectQuery models it sends profiling queries to the data source.
-Sometimes, however, it can get it wrong.
-It happens because tables are yet to be loaded with data, or because columns that you expect to contain duplicate values currently contain unique values.
+When you create a relationship in Power BI Desktop, the designer automatically detects and sets the cardinality type.
+Power BI Desktop queries the model to know which columns contain unique values.
+For import models, it uses internal storage statistics; for DirectQuery models it sends profiling queries to the data source.
+Sometimes, however, Power BI Desktop can get it wrong.
+It can get it wrong when tables are yet to be loaded with data, or because columns that you expect to contain duplicate values currently contain unique values.
 In either case, you can update the cardinality type as long as any "one" side columns contain unique values (or the table is yet to be loaded with rows of data).

 The Many-to-many cardinality type isn't currently supported for models developed for Power BI Report Server.

 In Power BI Desktop model view, you can interpret a relationship's cardinality type by looking at the indicators (1 or *) on either side of the relationship line.
 To determine which columns are related, you'll need to select, or hover the cursor over, the relationship line to highlight the columns.

 Each model relationship is defined with a cross filter direction.
 Your setting determines the direction(s) that filters will propagate.
 The possible cross filter options are dependent on the cardinality type.

 |Cardinality type||Cross filter options|